Rad-wane/Tic-Tac-Toe-with-GUI_Tkinter/README.md

 ## Game play:
 Simple Tic tac toe game where Xs and Os are drawn in the window, if three are aligned, there's a winner.
 The game is against the CPU the follows a basic algorithm.
+First play is shared between CPU and player.

 ## Screen shot:
 ![](Capture.PNG)